Ngonal/Networking-Lab-Portfolio/README.md

 # Information
 Hands-on networking lab portfolio showcasing practical experience in switching, routing, and security configurations.
 Labs progress from foundational setups to increasingly advanced implementations, emphasizing both depth and real-world applicability.

 Content is organized using the TCP/IP 5-layer model, with each lab categorized by the highest layer it meaningfully interacts with (e.g., ACLs spanning Layer 3 IP filtering and Layer 4 port-based control).
-Labs will compliment the general networking life-cycle: **Provisioning**, **Maintenance**, and **troubleshooting**.
+Labs will compliment the general networking life-cycle: **Provisioning**, **Maintenance**, and **Troubleshooting**.

 A range of simulators and emulators are options depending on lab complexity, ensuring both accessibility and realistic network behavior.
 Emulator/Simulator software considered but not limited to:
 <p align="center">